Belletto: Presence in Lombardy and Piedmont (16th–19th centuries)

 Beyond attestations in Venetian and Tyrolean spheres, the surname Belletto appears intermittently within the archival record in western Lombardy and the Piedmont region from the late sixteenth century through the nineteenth century.
 Archival references housed in the Archivio Storico della Città di Torino (regional archive) and local parish registries indicate the presence of individuals bearing the Belletto surname in Turin and surrounding municipalities, particularly in clerical, military, and household census records dating from the seventeenth century onward.

 The political and dynastic configuration of the region during this period was defined by the ascendancy of the House of Savoy, which maintained extensive diplomatic and marital ties with the Habsburg Monarchy and exercised administrative control over territories extending to the western Alpine frontier.
-Latin serve as the principle medium of record in both ecclesiastical and noble chancelleries well into the eighteenth century, and Latinized nomenclature remained common in military and diplomatic service appointments that traversed Germanic-Romance domains (see Czoernig 1857: 212–215).
+Latin served as the principle medium of record in ecclesiastical and noble chancelleries well into the eighteenth century, and Latinized nomenclature remained common in military and diplomatic service appointments that traversed Germanic-Romance domains.

-In Piedmontese registries, Belletto consistently appears in its Latinate form, without phonological adaptation to local dialects, suggesting a foreign or bureaucratically retained origin rather than a subsequent vernacular development.
+In Piedmontese registries, Belletto consistently appears in its Latinate form, without phonological adaptation to local dialects.
 A limited number of baptismal entries and military rolls preserved in the Archivio di Stato di Torino (regional archive) from the seventeenth century list individuals with this surname stationed in border garrisons or employed in administrative roles under Savoyard or Habsburg command.
 These include a Giovanni Belletto di Giovanni, entered in the Catasti Militari of 1714 compiled under the authority of the Duchy of Savoy, serving as an officer in the ducal militia in Pinerolo, and a Pietro Belletto, registered in the parish of San Carlo Borromeo, Turin in 1691.

-While the name appears with limited frequency in Piedmontese demographic or fiscal records, its preservation in formal registries and chancery rolls aligns with the known patterns of Latin-Germanic name migration seen in other regions of Northern Italy.
-The continued use of Latinized forms such as Belletto in the context of Piedmontese ecclesiastical and military registries underscores the continuity of chancery Latin conventions extending from earlier Venetian and Holy Roman Imperial usage into the bureaucratic protocols of the Savoyard state.

 Presence in Trentino-Alto Adige and Veneto (17th–19th centuries)

-From the late 17th century through the 19th century, the surname Belletto is attested in both Trentino-Alto Adige and Veneto, particularly within the ecclesiastical and civil registers preserved in diocesan and state archives.
-This distribution indicates not only sporadic mentions but also a degree of continuity in specific locales, suggesting enduring familial lines rather than isolated occurrences.
+From the late 17th century through the 19th century, the surname Belletto is attested in Trentino-Alto Adige and Veneto, particularly within the ecclesiastical and civil registers preserved in diocesan and state archives.
 The regional distribution in this period suggests sustained settlement across Alpine and pre-Alpine parishes, especially in communities historically linked to the Patriarchate of Aquileia and later administered under the Holy Roman Empire and the Habsburg Monarchy.